 While it is good to be meticulous, you also should avoid getting stuck in a pre-publishing phase because you are a petrified perfectionist.
 With ebooks and print-on-demand, you can make changes and corrections without it being a costly disaster (because you can upload new corrected editions).
 This is less risky than having a large number of books printed at a high cost, only to find errors post-publication.

 While the quality of your book is very important, if you are a genre fiction writer the best way to increase your books sales is to have quality and quantity.
-According to many successful self-published genre fiction authors, when you publish a higher number of books, you will have a higher likelihood of gaining a readership.
-But if you are putting in the effort to write a series of book, you still must ensure you don’t inflict distracting errors on your readers.
+According to many successful self-published genre fiction authors, when you publish a higher number of books, you have a higher likelihood of gaining readers.
+But even if you labour to write a series of books, you still must ensure you don’t inflict distracting errors on your readers.
 Therefore, it is wise to seek professional editing and proofreading.
 See the Pro-Help page to find professional editors.
 Also for more on writing advice not taken, check out Kevin McLaughlin’s post on this topic.

 Self-publishing resource pages

 Also listed as a drop-down menu under Self-Publishing Resources